ryanmjacobs/c/README.md

 # Contributing
 Feel free to submit any ideas, questions, or problems by reporting an issue.
-Or, if you're feeling bit brave, submit a pull request. :grimacing:
+Or, if you're feeling a bit brave, submit a pull request. :grimacing:

 Just hack away and make sure that all the tests pass.
 ```bash